BlockScope/blockscope/drafts/2020-10-01-measured-up.rst

 Comparing Units
 ---------------

-A pair of monomorphic functions for converting between degrees and radians.
+A pair of monomorphic functions for explicitly converting between degrees and radians.

+.. warning:: This is a note admonition.
+    This is warning text.
+Use a warning for information the user must understand to avoid negative consequences.

+    Warnings are formatted in the same way as notes.
+In the same way, lines must be broken and indented under the warning tag.

 .. code-block:: fsharp
+    :caption: conversion.fs

     open System
     open FSharp.Data.UnitSystems.SI.UnitSymbols

-    open Flight.Units
+    [<Measure>] type rad
+    [<Measure>] type deg

     let convertDegToRad (x : float<deg>) : float<rad> = x * Math.PI / 180.0<deg/rad>
     let convertRadToDeg (x : float<rad>) : float<deg> = x / Math.PI * 180.0<deg/rad>